 In the next few months, the IRS will announce the mileage rate for 2020.
 That means changes for many companies’ vehicle programs.
 But what should be changed?
 And what is this IRS mileage rate?
 We’ll explain everything you need to know about the IRS mileage rate and more in this post.

 The IRS mileage rate is a guideline for mobile worker reimbursement.
 Employers can reimburse for business mileage at this rate.
 As long as their allowance or cents-per-mile reimbursements are not above this rate, the reimbursement is not taxable.
+Interested in learning more?
+Check out our in-depth post on the IRS mileage rate.

 The IRS mileage rate is determined as a guideline for business mileage reimbursement.
 There are more expenses to driving than just fuel prices.
 Here’s a list of a few factors.